Punch-Drunk Love

-Punch-Drunk Love is a 2002 American absurdist romantic comedy-drama film written and directed by Paul Thomas Anderson, and starring Adam Sandler, Emily Watson, Philip Seymour Hoffman, Luis Guzmán, and Mary Lynn Rajskub.
-It follows an entrepreneur with social anxiety who falls in love with his sister's co-worker.
-The film was produced by Revolution Studios and New Line Cinema, and distributed by Columbia Pictures.
+Punch-Drunk Love is a 2002 American absurdist romantic comedy drama film, produced, written and directed by Paul Thomas Anderson.
+Adam Sandler stars as an entrepreneur with social anxiety who falls in love with his sister's co-worker, played by Emily Watson.
+The supporting cast includes Philip Seymour Hoffman and Luis Guzmán.

-Following the release of his previous film, Magnolia (1999), Anderson was determined to make his next film a ninety-minute romantic comedy, with Sandler in mind as the lead due to Anderson's love for the actor and his films.
+After working on his third film Magnolia, Anderson planned to make his next film around 90 minutes, with Sandler in mind as the lead due to Anderson's love for him and his films.
 It features the video art of Jeremy Blake in the form of visual interludes.

+Punch-Drunk Love was produced by Columbia Pictures, Revolution Studios, New Line Cinema and Ghoulardi Film Company, and distributed by Sony Pictures Releasing.
+It premiered at the 2002 Cannes Film Festival on May 19, 2002 before being released theatrically in the United States on November 1, 2002.
 The film received positive reviews from critics, with Sandler's performance receiving widespread acclaim.
-However, the film was a box office bomb, failing to recoup its $25 million production budget at the box office.
-Retrospectively, Punch-Drunk Love is viewed as a favorite film of several prominent film directors and actors, and was seen as a launchpad for Sandler to pursue dramatic or unconventional film roles outside of his usual mainstream comedies.
+However, the film was a box-office disappointment, grossing $24.7 million against its $25 million production budget.
+A favorite of several prominent filmmakers, it has been included in lists of the greatest movies of the 21st century.
+It was also a launchpad for Sandler to pursue dramatic or unconventional film roles outside of his usual mainstream comedies.